agschwender/pilbox/README.rst

       position(s)
    -  *x,y*: Custom center point position ratio, e.g. 0.0,0.75

+-  *opt*: The output should be optimized, only relevant to JPEGs and PNGs
--  *q*: The quality (1-100) used to save the image, only relevant to JPEGs.
+-  *q*: The quality (1-100) used to save the image, only relevant to JPEGs

 Region Parameters
 -----------------

 -  *fmt*: The output format to save as, defaults to the source format

+   -  *gif*: Save as GIF
    -  *jpeg*: Save as JPEG
    -  *png*: Save as PNG
    -  *webp*: Save as WebP

+-  *opt*: The output should be optimized, only relevant to JPEGs and PNGs
--  *q*: The quality (1-100) used to save the image, only relevant to JPEGs.
+-  *q*: The quality (1-100) used to save the image, only relevant to JPEGs
 -  *rect*: The region as x,y,w,h; x,y: top-left position, w,h:
    width/height of region